START HERE

 Advocacy, community engagement and transportation skills for adults with complex learning disabilities, Level 1 autism spectrum disorders such as Asperger’s Syndrome and PDD-NOS and associated developmental disabilities that impact social interaction skills.

-PROJECT CU, Inc
+PROJECT CU, INC.

-2828 Brannon Ave.
-63139
+2828 Brannon Ave., St. Louis, MO 63139

 www.projectinc.org/ 314-647-3300

 Hand assembly and packaging services.
 Provides vocational and soft-skills development, workplace etiquette and personal accountability training.
-Recently combined with Challenge Unlimited .
+Recently combined with Challenge Unlimited.
 See above.

-4 Emmie L. Kaus Lane Alton, IL 62002
+4 Emmie L. Kaus Ln., Alton, IL 62002

 www.cuinc.org 618-465-0044

-1240 Dautel Ln.
-63146
+1240 Dautel Ln., St. Louis, MO 63146

-www.rbvstl.org 314-567-1522
+www.promisecommunityhomes.org 314-567-1522

 RECREATION COUNCIL